Trimonu/TwitterAutoGiveawayBot/readme.md

 Comment is what the bot will comment on the post, currently their is no way to disable commenting.

+Complements are a list of aditional text it will add to the comment to avoid bot detection and seem more human.

 ---
 You will also need to replace 2 more variables: